bronzehedwick/chrisdeluca/content/page/about.md

 If you insist on doing things the hard way, you can <a download href="/files/chris-deluca-pgp.pub.asc">download my PGP key</a>.

 ## Credits

+All content, unless otherwise noted, is copyright Christopher DeLuca, as shown by the notice at the bottom of the page.

+Notable, generic exceptions are below.

 <dl>
   <dt>External link icon: